 René Burri (1933-2014) was an innovative photojournalist.
 The Swiss artist captured some of the most influential personalities and significant social events of the late 20th century.
 But who was the man behind the lens?
 Musée de l’Elysée, Switzerland, explores a mountain of unpublished material, previously hidden away in family archives and the Magnum Photos collection.
 Documents, contact sheets, films, watercolours and notebooks – created by and about the practitioner – reveal a complex timeline.
-The publication, titled Explosions of Sight, offers an intimate portrayal of the artist – inviting visitors to negotiate how photography impacts perceptions of the past.
+The publication and exhibition, titled Explosions of Sight, offer an intimate portrayal of the artist – inviting visitors to negotiate how photography impacts perceptions of the past.

 The artist’s personal possessions are positioned alongside his multifaceted pictures.
 These materials encourage audiences to question how Burri’s personal feelings and thoughts influenced his stylistic choices – moving beyond the surface.
 During his career, the artist travelled across the globe, creating surreal portraits with inventiveness and curiosity.
 Hidden interactions and moments of stillness are revealed in bustling urbanised environments.
 Skewed angles, natural symmetry and saturated colour highlights the hand of photographer, who presented the world as energetic and full of mystery.
 Co-curator Marc Donnadieu states: “[he] was always driven by an irrepressible zest for life and a thirst for discovering the universe, but especially by an acute awareness of the ebb and flow of things… each frame within the image confers an original and personal perspective on what is portrayed.”